dlu-ch/dlb/doc/faq.rst

 that concisely describe their requisites and assumptions.

-Make is significantly faster than dlb when only a small fraction of the output dependencies has to be generated (Make: only a few sourcea are newer than their targets).
+Make is significantly faster than dlb when only a small fraction of the output dependencies has to be generated (Make: only a few sources are newer than their targets).
 The available Make implementations have been carefully optimized for speed over the years. dlb is executed by an instance of a Python interpreter; starting a Python interpreter and importing some modules typically takes approximately 70 ms.

+Make executes a rule's command if one of the rule's source has a later :term:`mtime` than any of the the rule's targets (or if one of the output dependencies does not exist).
+A Make build can therefore silently miss the update of a rule's target, if one of the following (implicit) requirements is violated:

+1. The :term:`mtime` of each involved filesystem object never decreases.
+2. The :term:`mtime` of each involved filesystem object is in the past when the build starts.

 Make *requires* that each output dependency (target) changes when one of its input dependencies (sources) has changed.
 Fixing a typo in a comment of a :file:`.c` file necessarily leads to compilation, linking and all dependent